Crusades: Fifth Crusade

 Unlike in the Levant, crusading in Europe was succeeding.
 In Iberia the Reconquista struck a decisive blow to the Almohads at the Battle of Las Navas de Tolosa in July 1212.
 That year Simon de Montfort, now leader of the Albigensian Crusade, completed the conquest of much of southern France.
 These victories, with the spontaneous zeal of the Children's Crusade, let Pope Innocent III plan a new Levantine crusade.
 He proclaimed it in the bull Quia maior, citing a new Muslim fort on Mount Tabor as pretext.
 According to Madden, this "impressive document represents the full maturation of the crusading idea".
 The Fourth Crusade had shown the ruinous effect of poor organisation, and Innocent concluded only papal direction could ensure success.
 He also broke with the tradition of appealing solely to the military class and granted full indulgence to those who funded a warrior's journey if unable to go themselves, and partial indulgence to donors.

 The expedition's terms were set at the Fourth Lateran Council in November 1215.
 Crusaders were to gather at Brindisi or Messina in southern Italy by 1 June 1217, when the 1212 truce ended.
 A 5% levy on clerical income across Europe for three years was imposed, and Innocent pledged 30,000 pounds of silver.
 The appeal failed in France, preoccupied with the Albigensian Crusade, but found support elsewhere.
 Andrew II of Hungary and Leopold VI of Austria took the cross.
 Frederick II, Innocent's protégé in the German throne dispute, also vowed to join though had not yet defeated Otto of Brunswick Oliver of Paderborn, a crusade preacher, toured the Low Countries recounting visions such as three crosses in the sky, while Jacques de Vitry won over Genoese patricians through their wives.
 During preparations Innocent died on 16 July 1216, but his successor, Honorius III, carried on his policy.
+For the first time in crusading history, the crusade was also preached in the Crusader states and in Cyprus.

 Hungarian and Austrian crusaders embarked at the Dalmatian port of Spalato on Venetian ships rather than the more distant southern Italian harbours.
 By late September they reached Acre, where John of Brienne, Hugh I of Cyprus, and Bohemond IV of Antioch joined them.
 After a failed siege of Mount Tabor, Andrew II deemed his vow fulfilled and, with most Hungarians, withdrew.
 Frisian, German, and Italian forces then joined, and in May 1218 the army advanced on Damietta, a thriving Nile Delta port.
 The city's subsequent siege saw a shifting host as Western contingents arrived and others departed.
 John of Brienne was chosen commander but soon challenged by the papal legate Pelagius.